-British Columbia - Occupational Disease Definition: "Occupational disease" is defined in British Columbia's Workers Compensation Act as: (a) a disease mentioned in Schedule B, (b) a disease the Board may designate or recognize by regulation of general application, (c) a disease the Board may designate or recognize by order dealing with a specific case, and (d) the disease referred to in section 6.1 (1.1) or (7) or a disease prescribed by regulation for the purposes of section 6.1 (2), but only in respect of a worker to whom the presumption in any of those provisions applies, unless the disease is otherwise described by this definition, and "disease" includes disablement resulting from exposure to contamination.
-Method of adjudicating occupational disease claims: There are four basic ways in which the Board may recognize occupational disease claims: under Schedule B; under Sec.
-6(4.2) as a disease peculiar to or characteristic of a particular process, trade or occupation; by regulation of general application; or by order dealing with a specific case.
+British Columbia - Occupational Disease

+"Occupational disease" is defined in British Columbia's Workers Compensation Act as:

+- (a) a disease mentioned in Schedule B, - (b) a disease the Board may designate or recognize by regulation of general application, - (c) a disease the Board may designate or recognize by order dealing with a specific case, and - (d) the disease referred to in section 6.1 (1.1) or (7) or a disease prescribed by regulation for the purposes of section 6.1 (2), but only in respect of a worker to whom the presumption in any of those provisions applies, unless the disease is otherwise described by this definition, and "disease" includes disablement resulting from exposure to contamination.

+Section 6.1 sets out the firefighter occupational disease presumption.

+There are four basic ways in which the Board may recognize occupational disease claims:

+- 1) under Schedule B; - 2) under Sec.
+6(4.2) as a disease peculiar to or characteristic of a particular process, trade or occupation; - 3) by regulation of general application; or - 4) by order dealing with a specific case.

 Schedule B is a presumptive schedule, as outlined in Section 6(3) of the Workers Compensation Act.
 In Schedule B, the Board lists a disease in connection with a described process or industry wherever it is satisfied from the expert medical and scientific advice it receives that there is a substantially greater incidence of the particular disease in a particular employment than there is in the general population.
 The questions to be addressed include: is the disease common in that particular employment, and not common amongst the general public?
 Is it something specific to the employment?

-Section 6(4.2) gives the Board flexibility in its designation or recognize a disease as being a disease peculiar to or characteristic of a particular process. trade or occupational disease as being a disease peculiar to or characteristic of a particular process. trade or occupational disease as being a disease peculiar to or characteristic of a particular process. as being a disease peculiar to or characteristic of a particular process, trade or occupation with respect to future claims in a broad sense, or it may impose a much more limited designation or recognition by specifying whatever terms or conditions or limitations it deems appropriate.
+Section 6(4.2) gives the Board flexibility in its designation or recognition of occupational diseases other than by listing it in Schedule B. The Board may designate or recognize a disease as being a disease peculiar to or characteristic of a particular process, trade or occupation with respect to future claims in a broad sense, or it may impose a much more limited designation or recognition by specifying whatever terms or conditions or limitations it deems appropriate.
 There is only one disease recognized this way at present: osteoarthritis of the first carpo-metacarpal joint of both thumbs for physiotherapists who perform deep friction massage.

 British Columbia - Occupational Disease The Occupational Disease Recognition Regulation , pursuant to Section 1 of the British Columbia Workers' Compensation Act , lists a number of diseases which the WCB recognizes as occupational diseases.
 The order in a specific case method allows the Board to recognize a condition as an occupational disease where the merits and justice of the case warrant it, and where the condition may not have previously been recognized due to weak or a complete absence of scientific evidence linking the condition with employment.
 The condition is recognized as an occupational disease limited to the specific facts of the individual case.
-Policy: Chapter 4 of the Rehabilitation Services & Claims Manual : - Compensation for Occupational Disease Schedule/ regulation: Workers Compensation Act (Schedule B) Occupational Disease Recognition Regulation , B.C.
+Policy: Chapter 4 of the Rehabilitation Services & Claims Manual: - Compensation for Occupational Disease Schedule/ regulation: Workers Compensation Act (Schedule B) Occupational Disease Recognition Regulation, B.C.
 Reg.
 71/99 Firefighters Occupational Disease Regulation B.C.
 Reg 125/2009 Sections of Act: Workers Compensation Act (sections 1, 6, 7, 6.1)